 Slow-Cooker Ghormeh Sabzi

 In my house, I do a lot of the cooking, but not all of it.
 And my husband Afsheen is about to get some well-deserved credit for his creations like this Iranian stew.
-This man relies almost exclusively on the slow-cooker, and he makes some really good food in spite of me constantly hovering, trying to add salt and warning him that what he's doing is unlikely to work (because, science).
+This man relies almost exclusively on the slow cooker, and he makes some really good food in spite of me constantly hovering, trying to add salt and gently warning him that what he's trying is unlikely to work (because, science and common sense).

 So, now he's sort of getting his own series within Worthy Pause, yet-to-be-named, but showcasing his prowess when it comes to easy, unscientific, hands-off dinners.